jerin-joy/ResearchTrack2_Assignment1/README.md

 - **stateMachine**: The node which implements an action server to start or stop the robot, and calls the other two services to drive the robot.

 ## Notebook
-The implementation of the interface of the assignment in Jupyter Notebook can be found
+The implementation of the interface of the assignment in Jupyter Notebook can be found in the home page as the name [Robot Control.ipynb](Robot%20Control.ipynb)

 ## Building and Running